-As an iOS team lead, I’ve been accused of favoring native development over cross-platform.
-I must confess that two years ago, this statement might’ve been true but since working at EBS, my vision shifted a bit.
-Here, each project challenges our team to follow the best fitting technologies for a particular scope which in distinct cases, results in choosing cross-platform builds.
-When this happens, we’re faced with yet another head-scratcher since there are lots of cross-platform frameworks to consider, each of them with a set of benefits as well as disadvantages.
-In nearly 70% of those cases we’ve chosen React Native and this post comes to share our view on why React Native (in our own opinion) is one of the best cross-platform frameworks to pick from and how this impacts our development lifecycle.
+As an iOS team lead, I fall accused of favoring native development over cross-platform.
+I must confess that two years ago, this statement might’ve been true.
+But since working at EBS, my vision shifted a bit.
+Here, each project challenges our team to follow the best fitting technologies.
+Particular scopes result in choosing cross-platform builds.
+When this happens, we face yet another head-scratcher.
+There are lots of cross-platform frameworks to consider, each of them with a set of benefits as well as disadvantages.
+In nearly 70% of those cases we’ve chosen React Native.
+No wonder this post comes to share our view on why React Native (in our own opinion) is one of the best cross-platform frameworks to pick from […] and how this impacts our development lifecycle.

-Please note, the advantages as well as shortcomings of this framework are listed here in the base of our own “meandering” experience and might not match public opinions to which each author is entitled to.
+Please note, the advantages as well as shortcomings of this framework listed here rely on our own “meandering” experience.
+These might not match public opinions to which each author subscribes.
 So, without any further delay, let’s dig into this React Native piece of cake.

 A SHORT DEFINITION